 Ecommerce Takes Center Stage

-These new strategies demonstrate an interesting evolution in the importance of ecommerce vs. brick and mortar sales, and while traditional retailers are optimizing their operations in support of ecommerce growth, their brick and mortar locations are certainly not dead.
-In fact, retailers like Walmart and Target have taken creative measures to make this network of physical storefronts a competitive advantage, and flexible small to mid-sized merchants have a unique opportunity to leverage this new dynamic for their continued growth as well.
+These new strategies demonstrate an interesting evolution in the importance of ecommerce vs. brick and mortar sales, and while traditional retailers are optimizing their operations to support ecommerce growth, their brick and mortar locations are certainly not dead.
+In fact, retailers like Walmart and Target have taken creative measures to make this network of physical storefronts a competitive advantage, offering Buy Online Pickup In Store (BOPIS) options for most of their products, including 3rd-party marketplace vendors.

-Walmart and Target Leverage Brick and Mortar to Support Ecommerce
+Walmart and Target Leverage Brick and Mortar to Support eCommerce

 On September 15, Walmart launched its new subscription service, Walmart+, as a direct competitor to Amazon Prime.
 At $98 per year, the membership includes free unlimited delivery (with many items available for 1-day delivery), fuel discounts at Walmart and Murphy gas stations, and a contactless mobile checkout option for in-store purchases.
 Although Amazon Prime offers additional benefits like streaming content, the one major advantage Walmart has over Amazon is its 4,700 brick and mortar stores, 2,700 of which offer same-day delivery.
 90% of the US population lives within 10 miles of one of those 2,700 stores, which immediately gives Walmart the upper hand in terms of delivery footprint and effectively transforms its retail locations into Walmart+ fulfillment centers.

 Instead, COVID-19 generated those three years’ worth of ecommerce growth in a matter of weeks.
-They’ve seen so much success with in-store fulfillment that they plan to test smaller fulfillment centers — stores about the size of a convenience store — located closer to end customers to cut down on transit times and expand their buy online, pick up in store offerings.
+They’ve seen so much success with in-store fulfillment that they plan to test smaller fulfillment centers — stores about the size of a convenience store — located closer to end customers to cut down on transit times and expand their BOPIS offerings.
 Additionally, Target is expanding its third-party seller program, Target+, in which sellers fulfill and ship the products themselves, but customers have the option to return the items in-store.

 Grocery: A New Frontier for Ecommerce vs. Brick and Mortar